Operation Tumbler–Snapper: Shot HOW

+Shot HOW was the final detonation of the series.
+Originally scheduled for May 27, 1952, it was carried out on June 5, 1952, at 03:55 Pacific Standard Time (11:55 UTC).
+The device, with a yield of approximately 14 kilotons, was detonated from a 300-foot tower in Area 2 of Yucca Flat.

+No Exercise Desert Rock IV troop maneuver or observer program was conducted for this shot.
+Department of Defense personnel participated in a number of test-group experiments, with AFSWC aircraft providing air support.
+Strategic Air Command (SAC) observers monitored the detonation from aircraft operating in the vicinity of the test site.

 Aftermath

 The Tumbler-Snapper detonations included some particularly fallout-heavy weapons.
 Of particular note is shot George, which contaminated more citizens than any other nuclear test in the United States.
 George alone accounted for some 7 percent of all population exposure to radiation during the 1,032 nuclear tests performed by the United States.

 The ten highest radiation exposures to residents from US continental nuclear testing, with shot George in the first column.